Tsantsa Ecuadorian Shrunken Head Reproduction | Circa 20th Century

 Features

-- Handcrafted from stitched animal hide for authentic texture
+- Handcrafted from stitched animal hide

-- Real horse hair adding to lifelike quality
+- Real horse hair for lifelike appearance

-- Intricate stitching around facial features for realism
+- Detailed stitching around facial features

-- Mounted in a protective glass globe display case
+- Mounted in protective glass globe display

 Cultural Significance